KU's Self: Upset loss to ASU a 'teaching' moment

 "So to have these memories, and for our players to have it, it's terrific."

 Saturday was the second time in two seasons that ASU upset Kansas.
-Last year in Lawrence, the Sun Devils, then ranked 16th, toppled then-No. 2 KU.
+Last season in Lawrence, the Sun Devils, then ranked 16th, toppled then-No. 2 KU.

 On Saturday in Tempe, anytime ASU got close, which it did often in the final seven minutes, pulling within a basket five times before taking the lead, Kansas used free throws to keep stretching its slim margin.
-But the Sun Devils hung kept chipping away.
+But the Sun Devils kept chipping away.

 "We didn't finish down the stretch," Self said.
 "We did a really poor job of [stopping] Edwards.
 I thought he was terrific.
 I mean, he was really the difference in the game because when we had control of the game, he basically single-handedly brought them back."

-Edwards finished with an ASU-high 15 points, one of five Sun Devils to finish in double-digits.
+Edwards finished with an ASU-high 15 points, one of five Sun Devils to finish in double digits.
 Freshman Luguentz Dort and senior Zylan Cheatham each had 13, Sophomore Romello White had 11 and Martin had 10.

-Kansas junior forward Dedric Lawson finished with a game-high 30 points and 14 rebounds, but had only 12 points in the second half, when the Sun Devils made a conscious effort to double team him.
+Lawson, a junior forward for Kansas, finished with a game-high 30 points and 14 rebounds but had only 12 points in the second half, when the Sun Devils made a conscious effort to double-team him.

 Saturday's win was ASU's first win over a No. 1 team since the Sun Devils toppled Oregon State on March 7, 1981 in Corvallis.
 It was also Arizona State's first win over a No. 1 team at home.